Teacher Appreciation, Saying Thanks Virtually

 A fun yet socially distanced way to show appreciation for your teachers is by having a car parade.
 Students and parents could band together to devise a route that includes the main spots of the city or town where they live.
 Students can make posters and have loudspeakers to express their gratitude.
 The entire parade can be recorded and later uploaded for all to see.

 Read a Teacher Appreciation Book

 Combining your gratitude for your teacher with learning is the best mix!
-And what better way to do so than by reading a book that celebrates teachers.
+And what better way to do so than reading a book that celebrates teachers?
 For younger grades, asking the teacher to read a class book that celebrates teachers is a great way to build awareness and show teachers our appreciation.
-Some popular titles on this subject include ‘A Letter to My Teacher’ by Deborah Hopkinson and ‘How Rocket Learned to Read’ by Tad Hills.
+Some popular titles include ‘A Letter to My Teacher’ by Deborah Hopkinson and ‘How Rocket Learned to Read’ by Tad Hills.

 Get Them a Gift Card!

 There is nothing quite like some good old retail therapy.
-Gift cards have been a common teacher appreciation tool for years and now you can continue this tradition through an electronic gift card.
-Have the PTA, PTO or class parent coordinate donations and then get one or two gift cards to online retailers.
+Gift cards have been a common teacher appreciation tool for years, and now you can continue this tradition through an electronic gift card.
+Have the PTA, PTO, or class parent coordinate donations and get one or two gift cards to online retailers.

 PTA’s are an excellent addition to any school community, mainly because they bring together all three: parents, teachers, and students.
 They also offer benefits to teachers who are members.
 Having the class donate to cover the teacher’s membership shows the teachers how much they are appreciated!

-So, there you have it, while you may not be able to see them in person, you can still show your teachers just how valuable they are!
+So, there you have it; while you may not see them in person, you can still show your teachers just how valuable they are!